.

 Geopolitics have shifted from post–Paris calm to turmoil.
 Wars in Europe and the Middle East have roiled energy markets, bringing energy security back to the forefront.
 Concerns about China’s control over clean energy supply chains, simmering since the Obama era, have escalated and spread.
 The West now views China as a geopolitical threat, and the EU, U.S., and Canada have imposed tariffs on Chinese renewables and EVs, opting for a slower transition than one dominated by China.

 Elected officials have also struggled to enforce their ambitious climate mandates.
 Rapidan Energy Group, which tracks climate policy, has observed a reluctance to impose costly regulations.
 France canceled a climate tax after protests, Germany delayed a boiler ban, and cut subsidies for EV sales, which have since cratered.
 The UK postponed its 2035 internal combustion engine ban, and New York's governor scrapped a congestion fee just before implementation.
-When fuel prices soared after Russia’s invasion, climate–forward governments slashed fuel taxes to ease the burden and encourage fossil fuel consumption.
+When fuel prices soared after Russia’s invasion, ardently climate–focused governments slashed fuel taxes to ease the burden and encouraged fossil fuel consumption.

 Politics have shifted, too.
 ESG is out of favor.
 EU elections this year revealed a backlash against green parties and the green policies they support.
 The centerpiece of the EU’s climate transportation policy, a ban on gasoline cars in 2035, is attracting increased public, industry, and political opposition.
 After becoming her party’s presidential candidate in a tight election that hinged on pro–fossil fuel swing states like Pennsylvania, Vice President Kamala Harris walked back her past support of a fracking ban and EV mandates.
+President Trump’s election and the Republican party’s sweep of Congress herald a decisive return to “all–of–the--above” energy policy.
+Germany’s upcoming election should also result in more pragmatic energy.

 About